List of Dallas Independent School District schools

 This is the list of schools of the Dallas Independent School District.
 For more information on the district, see the main article: Dallas Independent School District.

 High Schools

 The following are some of the senior high schools located within the district.
 Schools are located in the city of Dallas unless otherwise stated.
-Classifications are based on their classes in football for the 2022-23 alignment by the University Interscholastic League, a state entity for academic and athletic competition among public schools.
+Classifications are based on their football classes for the 2022-23 alignment by the University Interscholastic League, a state entity for academic and athletic competition among public schools.
 For football, schools are ranked into one of six "classes," based on enrollment, with 6A representing the largest schools and 1A the smallest.